2025–26 Miami RedHawks men's basketball team: Previous season

 The RedHawks finished the 2024–25 season 23–8, 14–4 in MAC play to finish in second place.
-They defeated Eastern Michigan and Kent State before losing to Akron in the championship round of the MAC tournament.
+They defeated Eastern Michigan and Kent State before losing to Akron in the championship round of the MAC tournament, finishing 25-9.
+The team tied the school record with 23 regular season wins and set a record with 15 consecutive single-season home wins.
+The 25 overall wins established a school record.
+They were the first team to reach the Mid-American Conference men's basketball tournament championship game since the 2006–07 Miami RedHawks men's basketball team won the 2007 MAC men's basketball tournament.